ConorWarrilow/Academic-Success-Analysis/readme.md

 </details>

 ### Problems with Impurity-Based Feature Importance
-The imporuty-based approach is performed on the training data, therefore if our tree-based model is overfitting and its performance of the test data is porr compared to the training data, the results for the analysis are not reliable.
+The impuruty-based approach is performed on the training data, therefore if our tree-based model is overfitting and its performance of the test data is poor compared to the training data, the results for the analysis are not reliable.
 Another problem with the impurity-based approach is its bias towards favoring numerical feature, or features with more categories.

 ## $${\color{#00A5A8}\text{3.2 Permutation-Based Feature Importance}}$$
 Next we'll perform permutation-based feature importance.
 In this method, each feature is asynchronously shuffled and the drop in model performance is recorded.
 A significant drop in model performance indicates the feature to be important.
-If not drop in performance is recorded, we know the model's performance isn't reliant on the feature (although it doesnt necessarily imply we can drop the feature).
+If no drop in performance is recorded, we know the model's performance isn't reliant on the feature (although it doesnt necessarily imply we can drop the feature).

 The same procedure from the impurity-based analysis was conducted, with the measurement of interest being the drop (or lack thereof) in model performance.